jonpither/cider-spy/README.md

 ## Feature TODOS

+* Then cider-spy-hub should work if people do not specify an alias - it should show them as an `anon-user23323` or something.
+* We should then have a command so that people can change their alias.
 * Popup some code in a buffer on another devs emacs
 * Dev x has been on this file.. etc etc.
 * Functions run most often outside of immediate namespace